-BULKHEAD - A retaining wall, or other structure which has received all prior permits and approvals constructed along a body of water for the purpose of stabilizing the existing water's edge or state approved wetlands line and behind which fill is placed.
-[Amended 12-19-2007 by Ord.
-No. 25-2007]
+BULKHEAD - A retaining wall, or other structure, which has received all prior permits and approvals constructed along a body of water for the purpose of stabilizing the existing water's edge or state approved wetlands line and behind which fill is placed.

-CABLE TELEVISION COMPANY- A cable television company as defined in N.J.S.A.
+CABLE TELEVISION COMPANY - A cable television company as defined in N.J.S.A.
 48:5A-3.